“What we wear is like a light switch. It turns on and brilliantly illuminates what lies beneath.” ~ Linda Grant

 A little something about me…

 Yes, I consult runes and tarot cards.
-Not on a daily basis mind you, but sometimes once a week, more a confirmation of intuitive guidance.
+Not daily mind you, but sometimes once a week, more confirmation of intuitive guidance.
 Divine inspiration directs the path.
 I am a perpetual student of life.

 Jewelry is like life, all about balance.
 It is an ongoing lesson, discovering new combinations that work effortlessly, others requiring time and patience to get just right.
-Blurring distinction between current and classic, my aim is to keep jewelry fresh and on trend, wearable, and artfully combined.
+I aim to blur the distinction between current and classic, to keep jewelry fresh and on-trend, wearable, and artfully combined.
 My favorite piece is always the one just finished.
-Constantly refining my skills, I study new techniques and test uncommon materials to mix it up, adding creative spirit.
+Constantly refining my skills, I study new techniques and test original materials to mix it up, adding creative spirit.

 I am as diverse and unique as the jewelry I create.

 I’ve always drawn pretty pictures.
 My kindergarten teacher predicted I would “do well in an artistic field” as an adult.
-At fourteen, A Midsummer Night’s Dream became reality when asked to sketch and create all the costumes for a children’s production of the Shakespeare classic.
+At fourteen, A Midsummer Night’s Dream became a reality when asked to sketch and create all the costumes for a children’s production of the Shakespeare classic.
 A bit daunting was the task, not because I lacked confidence, but at the time I didn’t own a sewing machine.
-Good thing I knew how to thread a needle.
+It was a good thing I knew how to thread a needle.

 With flameworking glass, I instinctively adapted to the craft.
 Now each creation takes on new meaning for one of a kind.
 Each glowing piece is a reflection of the individual who will wear them – colorful, intriguing, complicated, sophisticated, chic.
 I want every customer to feel this was made for me.

 Jewelry is taken to the next level of originality, lampworking my glass beads to coordinate with Deux-coupage™ pendants and custom metal stamping.
 Images, glass, and words connect… complementary, cohesive and creative.